elierotenberg/nexus-uplink-simple-server/README.md

 Nexus Uplink Server (Simple)
 ============================

-Nexus Uplink is an dead-simple, lightweight protocol on top of which [Flux over the Wire](codepen.io/write/flux-over-the-wire-part-1) can be implemented.
+Nexus Uplink is an dead-simple, lightweight microprotocol over HTTP and Websockets on top of which [Flux over the Wire](codepen.io/write/flux-over-the-wire-part-1) can be implemented.

 This package contains the implementation of the __server side__ component of Nexus Uplink.
 For the __client side__ component, see [nexus-uplink-client](https://github.com/elierotenberg/nexus-uplink-client).